call us today

 DUI with property damage can occur after a non-serious "fender-bender" or after a more serious car crash that involves one or more vehicles.
 In many of these cases, the driver is asked to submit to a breath and/or urine test, and in certain cases, the driver may be asked to submit to a blood test.

 Deal Galigani with the Galigani Law Firm is experienced in representing clients charged with these serious criminal offenses.
-He is a Board Certified Trial Attorney, a rare distinction among Florida criminal attorneys, which recognizes outstanding skill and reputation.
 Dean Galigani represents clients throughout Gainesville, Alachua, Lake City, Ocala, Trenton, Macclenny and the surrounding areas of central Florida.
 Call the office to find out what you might need to do today to protect yourself after such an accusation.

 Under Chapter 316 of the State Uniform Traffic Control, Title XXIII Motor Vehicles, Florida Statute Section 316.193 provides that any person who drives while under the influence of alcohol or any controlled substance to the extent that his normal faculties are impaired, or who has a BAC of .08 or above and who, by reason of such operation, causes or contributes to causing damage to the property or person of another, commits a misdemeanor of the first degree, punishable as provided in s.
 775.082 or s.
 775.083.